DemocracyClub/polling_deploy/README.md

       Note we use "On-demand Autoscailing group" for live/staging instances, "Spot price Autoscailing group" is used for building images so `desired_capacity` should be 1 for "Spot price Autoscailing group".
+  - If we're deploying to production, `export ENVIRONMENT=prod`.
+Obviously don't do this if it is a staging deploy!
   - Run

         AWS_PROFILE=democlub ansible-playbook aws.yml -e replace_all=True